willianantunes/tic-tac-toe-csharp-playground/README.md

 ## What you'll see here

-A Tic Tac Toe game playable through REST endpoints.
+There are other endpoints like `TodoItemsController` and the `WeatherForecastController` that I played with, but the most important one is the a Tic Tac Toe game playable through REST endpoints.
 Some contracts:

 - `GET /players`: return all players configured
 - `POST /players`: create a new player